Electric car charging at home

 There may be help, depending on your circumstances.

 If you’re a flat owner in the UK you may be eligible to get either £350 or 75% off the cost of buying and installing a home chargepoint – whichever is lower – through a Government grant .
-If you're renting a flat or a house, you may also be eligible for the same discount.
+If you're renting a flat or a house, you may also be eligible for a similar discount.
 Talk to your landlord and see what can be agreed, including for installation costs.

 And if you’re a landlord with property let out, you may be eligible for help too.

 If you’re not eligible for any Government help, try shopping around to see what different providers offer.
-It’s also worth a look at energy companies, as some are starting to offer more competitive installation deals.
+It’s also worth a look at energy companies, as some are starting to offer installation deals.

 Do I need to have a driveway or live in a house?